gabepoissant/used-car-database-design/docs/markdown.md

 ## Physical Diagram

-Using the reverse-engineer method within MySQL Workbench, I was able to produce a physical diagram based off of my DDL document:
+Using the reverse-engineer method within MySQL Workbench, I was able to produce a physical diagram based on my DDL document:
 <img src="/diagrams/03_Physical_Diagram.png" alt="Physical-Model" />

 I am happy to see the physical diagram matching my logical diagram.